bhgames/login_radius/README.md

 # LoginRadius

 Ruby wrapper for the LoginRadius API.
 Get social graph information and send messages using LoginRadius' many social network clients!

 Optional Asynchronous EventMachine friendly option!

+## Installation

+Add this line to your application's Gemfile:

+    gem 'login_radius'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install login_radius

 ## Usage